Hydraku/Corn-Disease-Identificatier/README.md

 # Corn-Disease-Identifier
-This project is an Object Identification project, in which it identifies 5 common Corn Diseases It can also identify if the corn leaf is healthy.
+This project is an Object Identification project, in which it identifies 5 common Corn Diseases.
+It can also identify if the corn leaf is healthy.

 This was made during when I was taking Bachelor of Science in Agricultural and Biosystems Engineering.